trofi/nix-olde/README.md

-`nix-stales` is a tool to show details about outdated packages in your `NixOS` system using <https://repology.org/> database.
+`nix-olde` is a tool to show details about outdated packages in your `NixOS` system using <https://repology.org/> database.

 # Usage example